↑

 The Self-care Impact Book Cover with a yellow sprinkling can pouring water over a daisy growing out of a hand

-Remember What the Purpose of Advent is
+Discover the Purpose of Advent

 The purpose of Advent is to connect with the Lord to let Him give you rest.
 (But how exactly do we do that, I remember asking?)